 Quiet but passionate, wise but childlike, creative but caring, these gentle, intuitive people are highly complex and often misunderstood individuals.
 But are we describing INFJs or HSPs?
 Or are they the same thing?
-Many of the characteristics of the INFJ personality can also describe a highly sensitive person (HSP).
+Many of the characteristics of Myers and Briggs' INFJ personality type can also describe a highly sensitive person (HSP).
 Whether you are an INFJ, an HSP or both, it’s important to understand who you are and what you need to be happy.

 What is an INFJ?